to-nexus/cross-sdk-android/ReadMe.md

 ## 📄 License

-Cross WC SDK is released under the Apache 2.0 license.
+Cross SDK is released under the Apache 2.0 license.
 [See LICENSE](/LICENSE) for details.